bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nachbin.md

 * Nachbin also attended lectures at the National Faculty of Philosophy at the University of Brazil by Luigi Sobrero and Gabriele Mammana.
 * In addition to attending courses by Sobrero and Mammana, Nachbin spent much time in a deep private study of the works of Jean Dieudonné and Laurent Schwartz.
 * Remarkably, Nachbin published his first paper Sobre a permutabilidade entre operações de passagem ao limite e de integraçao de equações diferenciais Ⓣ(On the interchangeability between crossing the limit and integrating differential equations operations) in 1941 while near the beginning of his engineering course.
-* Nachbin's next paper was "Un estensione di un lemma di Dirichlet" Ⓣ(An extension of a Dirichlet lemma) written in Italian and published in 1942; this paper on harmonic analysis was sponsored by Sobrero.
+* Nachbin's next paper was Un estensione di un lemma di Dirichlet Ⓣ(An extension of a Dirichlet lemma) written in Italian and published in 1942; this paper on harmonic analysis was sponsored by Sobrero.
 * If the reader is a little surprised that Nachbin's second paper was written in Italian, let us say they will be more surprised to learn that between 1942 and 1946 he wrote papers in Portuguese, Spanish, Italian, English and French.
 * Despite a remarkable publication record in mathematics from a young age, Nachbin had an engineering degree and no mathematics degree.
 * Nachbin became interested in the topics Monteiro was teaching, and became a friend of Monteiro's.